Doctorate Degree in Medical Sciences.

 • Dissertation Topic: Dissertation colloquium, Interim Report I & II, Literature Clubs (17 ECTS credits)

-• independently plan and carry out internationally recognized research studies
+• independently plan and conduct internationally recognized research studies

-• conduct professional discussions with fellow scholars and scientists in English and hold presentations at international conferences and symposia
+• present research findings to fellow academics, scholars, and scientists at international conferences and symposia

 Your Career Prospects

-Successful completion of the doctorate degree program is a prerequisite to pursuing an academic career at universities or a universities of applied sciences, at centers of excellence, or at other non-academic research institutions, particularly to work towards a PostDoc/Habilitation and/or a professorship position.
+A doctorate degree is a prerequisite to pursuing an academic career at universities, or at universities of applied sciences, at centers of excellence, or at other non-academic research institutions, particularly to work toward earning a PostDoc/Habilitation degree, and/or apply for a professorship position.

-A PhD in science is considered advantageous in support of pursuing a career in industry, particularly senior research and development positions at pharmaceutical companies and in the biotech industry.
+The successful completion of a PhD degree is considered advantageous in support of pursuing a career in industry, particularly senior research and development positions at pharmaceutical companies and in the biotech industry.

 Application

-To enroll in a doctorate degree program in Medical Sciences, please provide the following documentation:
+To enroll in the doctorate degree program in Medical Sciences, please provide the following:

 Submit the application for admission to the degree program online via MyAdmission, opens an external URL in a new window.
 You will also need a student applicant account.
-Detailed information about registration is available here.
+Click here for detailed information about enrollment.

 Start Your Studies